Lady Bird Johnson: Later life

-Former President Johnson died of a heart attack in 1973, four years after leaving office.
-When he suffered the heart attack, Lady Bird was in a meeting, and the former president had died when she reached him.
+Lyndon Johnson died of a heart attack in January 1973, four years after leaving office.
+When he suffered the heart attack, Lady Bird was in a meeting, and the former president had died by the time she reached him.
 She arranged for the body to lie in state at the Lyndon B. Johnson Presidential Library and Museum the following day, and the body was laid to rest two days later.
 The couple's elder daughter, Lynda, said that God "knew what he was doing" when her father died ahead of her mother; she thought her father would not have been able to live without Lady Bird.

 After his death, Lady Bird took time to travel and spent more time with her daughters.
 She remained in the public eye, honoring her husband and other presidents.
 She entertained the wives of governors at the LBJ Presidential Library.

 In the 1970s, Johnson focused her attention on the Austin riverfront area through her involvement in the Town Lake Beautification Project.
 From 1971 to 1978, she served on the board of regents for the University of Texas System.
-She also served on the National Park Service Advisory Board, and was the first woman to serve on National Geographic Society's Board of Trustees.
+She also served on the National Park Service Advisory Board, and was the first woman to serve on National Geographic Society's board of trustees.
 President Nixon mentioned her as a possible ambassador in a circulated memo, but never nominated her for office.

 In December 1973, after President Nixon established the Lyndon Baines Johnson Memorial Grove on the Potomac, he notified Johnson via a telephone call.

 In August 1975, after First Lady Betty Ford made comments on sex, Johnson expressed sympathy: "I know the pressures of being a First Lady, and I think maybe she got asked one question too quick."

 During the 1976 United States presidential election, Democratic nominee Jimmy Carter apologized to Johnson over comments he made about her husband during an interview in which he stated he would not follow trends of "lying, cheating, and distorting the truth" set forth by former Presidents Nixon and Johnson.

 In November 1977, Johnson spoke at the 1977 National Women's Conference among other speakers including Rosalynn Carter, Betty Ford, Bella Abzug, Barbara Jordan, Cecilia Burciaga, Gloria Steinem, Lenore Hershey and Jean O'Leary.